AndreiBoris/feed-reader-testing/README.md

     * The button add feed in the input div should run the addFeed function
     * The addFeed function should have no effect on the model or view if the passed feed address is not a proper RSS feed
-    * The addFeed function should have add a feed to the model and vie if the passed feed address is a proper RSS feed.
-This will result in a cleared input element and a hidden input div.
+    * The addFeed function should add a feed to the model and view if the passed feed address is a proper RSS feed.
+This should also result in a cleared input element and a hidden input div.
-    * The bottom most feed in the feed-list should be accessible by loadFeed.
-If the previous test ran correctly, this should be the newly added feed.
 * The "Most Recently Added Feed" test suite tries to open the last feed in the allFeeds array.
 If the previous test suite performed correctly, this will tell us whether or not the feed can actually be accessed by the loadFeed function.
+Otherwise this is an extraneous test checking if loadFeed works, which has already been tested.